mmbman/Katagiri/1987-03-06-Platform-Sutra-Talk-1.md

 >
 > In his room he thought it over and could not sit or sleep peacefully right through to the fifth watch.

-So, anyway, he couldn’t sleep because he was very concerned about his poem written on the wall.
+So he couldn’t sleep because he was very concerned about his poem written on the wall.

-His poem is pretty well-known by everyone as one of the Zen stories:
+His poem is pretty well-known by everyone, as one of the Zen stories:

 >> The body is a Bodhi tree,
 >> The mind like a bright mirror stand.